synaptics-astra-demos/on-device-assistant/README.md

 # On-device AI Voice Assistant

-## Setup
-Run `./install.sh` to setup environment and download models.

 > Please note this Demo code is compatible with  Astra OOBE SDK 1.8 (kirkstone) and below.Images.

 This demonstration showcases an contextual AI voice assistant operating entirely on-device, with no cloud dependency or offloading, designed to run on [Synaptics Astra](https://www.synaptics.com/products/embedded-processors/astra-machina-foundation-series) Machina board.